Llourn/password-generator/README.md

 ## Description

 This is a password generator.
-Accessible via an HTML page, it will prompt the user for paramaters such as password length as well as whether or not to include lowercase, uppercase, nemeric, and/or special characters.
+Accessible via an HTML page, it will prompt the user for paramaters such as password length as well as whether or not to include lowercase, uppercase, numeric, and/or special characters.

 The live site can be viewed [here](https://llourn.github.io/password-generator/).